cgrimes01/blog/content/blog/using-azure-web-app-with-google-domains/index.md

 The first thing we want to do is to setup the www subdomain.
 I'm going to use www.cgrimes.dev as the example here.

-We need to use a CNAME record here to map www.cgrimes.dev to the Azure Static Web App auto-generated name.
+Broadly what we are doing here is setting up a CNAME record to map www.cgrimes.dev to the Azure Static Web App auto-generated domain.
+At the end of this section you should be able to go to your www subdomain (www.cgrimes.dev) and it will resolve to your Azure Static Web App.

 ### Azure Static Web App